joneubank/adventofcode/README.md

 ### Day 11
 Alpha string incrementing letters.
 Testing each combination to see if it passes a set of regex/pattern rules.
 Both problems combined in one file as its the same problem twice.

+### Day 12
+JSON format input, recursively loop through object to sum all numbers that are found.
+Part 2 involves checking for specific values to filter objects from being added to the total.